sinajahangir/HYSETS-Data-Process/README.md

 Sample code is provided for fine-tuning an LSTM model trained on >390 catchments in CONUS for a single catchment in Canada

+## Meta-Learning

+A probabilistic meta-learner (e.g., Gaussian) is developed for combining the water level forecast of the foundation model and the LSTM simulation model

 ---
 ## Reference